arangodb/docs/drivers/java-changes-v7.md

 }
 ```

 ## HTTP client

-The HTTP client has been changed to [Vert.x WebClient](https://vertx.io/docs/vertx-web-client/java).
+The HTTP client has been changed to [Vert.x WebClient](https://vertx.io/docs/vertx-web-client/java){:target="_blank"}.

 `HTTP/2` is now supported.
 `HTTP/2` supports multiplexing and uses `1` connection per host by default.

-Cookies are not supported anymore: cookies received in the response will be ignored.
+Cookies are not supported anymore: cookies received in the response are ignored.

 ## Configuration changes